The Simpsons season 12: Episodes

+When Homer refuses to pay a five dollar airport tax to fly to Delaware, the family is forced to ride in a livestock car of a train instead.
+There they meet a singing hobo who tells three tall tales: Homer, as Paul Bunyan, creates a blue ox named Babe and falls in love with a woman named Marge.; Lisa, as Connie Appleseed, a parody of Johnny Appleseed, travels the land planting apple seeds.; Bart, as Tom Sawyer with Nelson as Huckleberry Finn, gets into trouble, and they are executed when they are caught.;

 Home media

 The DVD boxset for season twelve was released by 20th Century Fox Home Entertainment in the United States and Canada on Tuesday, August 18, 2009, eight years after it had completed broadcast on television.
 As well as every episode from the season, the DVD release feature bonus material including deleted scenes, animatics, and commentaries for every episode.
 The boxart features Comic Book Guy, and a special limited edition "embossed head case" package was also released.